zhaohuiwang/pytorch-projects/src/model_demo/README.md

 ```Bash
 python -m uvicorn src.model_demo.fast_api:app --reload --port 8000
 ```
-To submit test data for inference through web address http://localhost:8000/docs by Swagger UI. (typical localhost IP address is 127.0.0.1, so alternatively you may through http://127.0.0.1:8000/docs instead.
+To submit test data for inference through URL http://localhost:8000/docs by Swagger UI. (typical localhost IP address is 127.0.0.1, so alternatively you may through http://127.0.0.1:8000/docs instead.
 Run `cat /etc/hosts` from terminal to confirm the IP address).
 To access the ReDoc-generated page displaying your API’s documentation, navigate to http://localhost:8000/redoc

 Go to Post > [Try it out] > input data into "Request body" box > [Execute]